AI Use Cases/Construction

 Revenue & Operational Impact

-The business impact is direct: a single lost GC or key subcontractor represents 15-25% of annual revenue for mid-market firms.
+The business impact is direct: a single lost GC or key subcontractor can represent 15-25% of annual revenue for a mid-market firm.
 Churn ripples through bid pipeline accuracy, safety incident response capacity, and cash flow forecasting.
 When a major client leaves mid-project, change order disputes and schedule disputes compound losses.
 Insurance premiums spike on safety TRIR increases tied to understaffed crews.
 AIA draw approvals slow as relationships fracture, creating 30-60 day cash gaps that force working capital borrowing.

 Why Generic Tools Fail